 Dr. Taeyou Jung is a director at the Center of Achievement through Adapted Physical Activity, which provides internationally recognized adapted therapeutic exercise and aquatic therapy programs for people with special needs.
-He is an associate professor in the Department of Kinesiology, where he teaches undergraduate and graduate courses in Adapted Physical Activity and Therapeutic Exercise.
+He is a professor in the Department of Kinesiology, where he teaches undergraduate and graduate courses in Adapted Physical Activity and Therapeutic Exercise.
 He is also an adjunct professor in Assistive Technology Engineering Graduate Program.

 Dr. Jung received his bachelor's degree in Kinesiology from Seoul National University, Korea and master's degree in Kinesiology with his major in Adapted Physical Education and minor in Special Education from the University of Virginia.
-His doctoral degree was in Kinesiology with emphases on Sports Medicine and Adapted Physical Activity from the University of Virginia.
+He earned his doctoral degree in Kinesiology with emphases on Sports Medicine and Adapted Physical Activity from the University of Virginia.
 Prior to joining faculty at CSUN, Dr. Jung had worked at the Gait Analysis and Human Performance Laboratory in the Kluge Children's Rehabilitation Center and the McCue Sports Medicine Center, Virginia.
 He had also worked as an adapted physical education specialist in Albemarle County public schools in Virginia.